matteoranzi/PipeX/documentation/Pipeline.md

 --> but what about the pipeline creation logic? (pipeline.addnode<>().addnode<>()...)?

 **Go check factory pattern**: should it be used only with pointers?

+---
+Currently the Nodes in the Pipeline have the same InputT and OutputT types as the Pipeline itself.
+Future work could involve allowing Nodes to have different InputT and OutputT types, enabling more complex data processing workflows.